jobisoft/CategoryManager/README.md

-# CategoryManager 1.xx
-Category manager for CardDav contacts, also allows to send an email to all members of a category (category based contact groups).

-This Add-On has been developed, to overcome the limitations of the Thunderbird e-mail lists, which do not sync very well via CardDAV, and have problems if a contact is part of more than one list.

-This add-on scans all contact-cards of the currently selected CardDAV addressbook, extracts all categories and displays a list inside the Thunderbird addressbook.
-It allows to rename and to remove a category (changes the category string in all member contact cards).

-To be able to use this Add-On, you need to have a CardDAV-Server (e.g. SOGo, ownCloud, Baikal) and the SOGo-Connector Add-On needs to be installed (to hook at least one CardDAV adressbook into Thunderbird).

-# CategoryManager 2.xx
+# Category Manager
 Category manager for Thunderbird contacts, also allows to send an email to all members of a category (category based contact groups).

 This add-on scans all contact-cards of the currently selected addressbook, extracts all categories and displays a list inside the Thunderbird addressbook.
 It allows to rename and to remove a category (changes the category string in all member contact cards).

-If the SOGo-Connector is installed, categories can be syncronized with a remote CardDAV server.
+*Note:* Category Manager 1.xx depended heavily on the SOGo-Connector and could not function without it, which limited its usage.
+This dependency was removed with Category Manager 2.xx, so category based contact groups can now be used with standard Thunderbird address books as well.
+If the SOGo-Connector is installed, categories will of course be syncronized with remote CardDAV servers as before.